Metro Headquarters Building: Building

+In Media

-The construction of this building was filmed in the 1994 children's video There Goes a Bulldozer, where Dave Hood climbed a tower crane.
+The construction of this building was filmed in the 1994 children's video There Goes a Bulldozer, where Dave Hood climbed a tower crane and the 1994 children's video of How We Work - Building Construction.

 In the Star Trek: Voyager episode "Future's End", a digitally-altered image of the building was used to represent the 1996 headquarters of villain Henry Starling (Ed Begley, Jr.).
 The building was again seen, this time on a matte painting depicting a building on the Mari homeworld in the Star Trek: Voyager episode "Random Thoughts" in 1997.

-The building was also home to the Southern California Regional Rail Authority (Metrolink) from 2011 to 2018.

 Criticism

 Prior to its completion, the building was criticized for its use of expensive construction materials as a public agency.
 One critic dubbed it as a "Taj Mahal" in reference to its Italian granite, English brick and a $300,000 aquarium.
 However, proponents of the project argued that it would spur development around Union Station and create a new public gathering place.